SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 	Hint: If you want to simulate the whole range of initial fuel levels, enter **0** for the initial fuel level in the *Initial Conditions* field group and set the slider completely to the right.
   - Tyre Usage

 	Here you have a range from 0 to 100% to enable some kind of *overuse* of tyres.
 If you set the "Tyre Usage" slider to 30%, for example, this means that the tyres can be used for 54 laps, even if the optimum tyre life is at the beginning 40 laps was set.
 This might be useful to skip the tyre change in the last shorter stint of an endurance race.
+The number of possible laps will be varied on a stint by stint base, not only for the whole race.
   - Tyre Compound

     When you are preparing the Strategy for a car, for which different tyre compound mixtures (for example White - Blue - Red) are available, you can define with this slider the propabilty, with which a different mixture will be used for the next stint.
 Up to 100 variations may be evaluated for best possible lap times and thereby overall race performance.
 Tyre usage based lap time degredation will be included in the stochiastic modeling, as long as enough data is available for each tyre compound mixture.